Azure API Limit Booster

 The new app registration is linked to Nerdio Manager.

-To edit or unlink an existing application in Nerdio Manager:
+To manage an existing application in Nerdio Manager:

-3. In Select client app to manage, from the drop-down list, select the app registration you wish to work with.
+3. In Select client app to manage, from the list, locate the app registration you wish to work with.

-• To edit, make the desired changes and select Save & close.
+• To edit, select the Edit icon, make the desired changes, and select Save & close.

 Was this article helpful?